Annual School Report

 Chemistry

-- Gen Chem did fun hands-on lab investigations and demonstrations: turn pennies to gold Lab, burning Cheetos, sacrificing gummy bears, Whoosh bottle, hand on fire demonstration, double displacement labs, and mystery white powder lab.
+- Gen Chem did fun hands-on lab investigations and demonstrations: turn pennies to gold Lab, burning Cheetos, sacrificing gummy bears, Whoosh bottle, hand on fire demonstration, double displacement labs, separation techniques and mystery white powder lab.

 - Students also applied their knowledge of chemistry to their real lives and created 2-D and 3-D projects and accompanied by technology making presentations accessible by QR codes showcasing their interests in cooking, medicine, music, books, writing, etc.

 - Using Chemical and physical properties of elements, students designed Element Superheroes and Advertised an Element to their classes.
 It was an engaging experience as they were learning Chemistry using art and imagination.
-Many students in the hallway stop by reading the element properties and relating it the beautiful drawings.
+Many students in the hallway stop by reading the element properties and relating it to the beautiful drawings.

 - IB Chemistry students worked diligently on their investigations after school and during breaks.